If you need help, please call us at 775.787.9411.

 Comprehensive life skills and life style services are offered during this time and ongoing through all levels of treatment.
 Daily routines are established and support is given to clients through 24-hour staffing.

 Parenting classes are offered including new born care and lactation consulting.

 Nutrition classes are offered in which clients will work with STEP2’s nutrition advocate to plan healthy meals on a budget, create shopping lists, grocery shop and prepare meals for up to 20 clients.
 A portion of the food for STEP2 residential clients comes from the Food Bank of Northern Nevada.

 Community Service is encouraged and once a month clients will go to the Food Bank to volunteer.
 Clients are given the opportunity to exercise and are encouraged to walk the campus regularly.

 Once a client has been in treatment for approximately 3-4 weeks, they are able to access resources in the community, such as obtaining valid identification, and attending to medical, dental and legal needs.

-When clients near the end of residential treatment (approximately 8-10 weeks) they attend a pre-employment class where they take interest, skill and personality assessments, build resumes, learn interview skills and have access to interview clothing.
-All clients who complete this class create a professional resume and are provided transportation for job search and interviews.
+When clients near the end of residential treatment (approximately 8-10 weeks) they attend an employment development program where they take interest, skill and personality assessments, build resumes, learn interview skills and have access to interview clothing.
+All clients who complete this program create a professional resume and are provided transportation for job search and interviews.

 STEP2’s intensive outpatient and outpatient services are designed to provide women living in the community with the knowledge, skills and support to maintain sobriety or assist them with getting back on track.
 Our client-centered practices are gender specific and focus on issues that impact women as they continue or enter into their recovery journey.